OsosKP/tf-image-classifier/README.md

 1. Clone or download this repository
 2. Ensure that the downloaded dataset is within the same directory as the  project.
 3. Navigate within the dataset and delete the directory "./chest_xray/chest_xray", as subdirectory contains duplicated data
-4. Run the Preprocessing script by calling "sudo ./core/preprocessing.py"
-5. Open the "model.ipynb" file to train a new model*
+4. Open the "model.ipynb" file to train a new model*
 ```

 \* Note that after running an experiment cell, the kernel must be restarted before another is ran